 Sometimes when I’m having a bit of a struggle getting clarity on a situation, I draw a card and use that word as a starting point.
 The Angel Cards are also great insight prompts for journal writing.
 Often the word on the card I pull is so direct it makes me smile at the obviousness.
 Like recently, I pulled the Trust card when I was having second thoughts about a project offer that I declined.
 That card helped me to move on and release the doubts that kept me stuck and were draining my energy.

 The card sets include a Blank Angel Card.
 In discussions over the years with others about the Blank card, I was surprised to find that so many people didn’t like drawing the blank card and would just pull another.
-The responses about why they didn’t like the card had the general themes that not receiving an actual word was not helpful to them, didn’t feel like they received any guidance, or it was felt as an implicit and harsh “No response for you!” to whatever they were seeking.
+The responses about why they didn’t like the card had the general themes that not receiving an actual word was not helpful to them, or they felt like they didn’t receive any guidance, or it felt like a “No response for you!” to whatever they were seeking.
 Maybe it’s my independent nature, but I like the Blank card.
 It can be interpreted as guidance to be open to whatever word or thought that percolates or pops up.
 Sometimes I take it as “permission” to get out of my head for awhile.

 I find myself thinking about the “What Ifs” of things like…

-- What if I totally miss some juicy personal or work opportunity?
+- What if I miss some opportunity, will there be another?

 So even though there are Angel Cards for Surrender, Faith, and Trust as well as other words that could pull me out of my “What If” thoughts, the Blank card is what speaks to me the most succinctly.
 It pulls me back into the moment to pay attention to what is going on right now.
 The Blank card carries the message to Surrender control, have Faith that the universe is conspiring with me and not against me and that I can Trust myself to see what I need to do when the time comes.
 (Actually, I’m not always that gracious about it.
 Drawing the Blank card is usually followed by a heavy sigh and a dramatic eye-roll before I accept that I’m still “On a Need to Know Basis”.)